QGNN: Value Function Factorisation with Graph Neural Networks: Limitations

 \section{Limitations}

 QGNN specifically focuses on the value factorisation problem.
 It does not address other challenges in reinforcement learning, like learning in environments with very sparse rewards.
-Another limitation of QGNN stems from the fact that it is built upon the DQN learning scheme, and is therefore constrained to discrete actions.
+One limitation of QGNN stems from the fact that it is built upon the DQN learning scheme, and is therefore constrained to discrete actions.
 Consequently, QGNN would not be well-suited to problems with continuous action spaces (which encompasses most real-world robotics problems).
+Another limitation of DQN is the manner in which it computes q-values for each action---instead of actions being treated as inputs, the network produces a separate output for each possible action.
+This means that the actions of other agents must be inferred based on their states.
+While it is easy to infer these actions with homogeneous, deterministic policies, it is not possible to take other agents' actions into account with a stochastic policy.

-With regard to our results, we acknowledge that our data only contains a very limited number of runs for each method and environment (2-3 runs each).
-This is because we have access to limited computation resources, restricting the number of experiments which could be run in parallel.
-However, we note that the experimental results were extremely consistent (as shown in the min/max error bars in our plots), so additional runs would provide little benefit.
+Another limitation of QGNN is rooted in its use of communication.
+In problems which can be run on a single machine, such as video games (such as Starcraft) and computational problems (such the coalition structure generation problem), the act of \say{communication} between agents does not require any additional considerations.
+However, if QGNN is executed on real-world robots, then there are several problems which could arise which we have not addressed in this work, such as communication delays, dropped messages, and adversarial agents.

 While there is no guarantee that these results will generalise to other environments, we note that there is no selection bias in the environments in this paper.
-That is, the environments were not tweaked to influence the results of any individual method, and we did not try and discard any environments due to unsatisfactory results.
-For the sake of transparency, we did run simpler Starcraft environments like 3m, 3s5z, and 8m while we were using RLlib.
-However, when it became apparent that the RLlib implementation was buggy and we switched to PyMARL2, we found that every single method solved the task.
-So, we switched to a more difficult environment to produce more interesting results.
+That is, the environments were not tweaked to influence the results of any individual method, and we did not discard any environments due to unsatisfactory results.
+For the sake of transparency, we did run simpler Starcraft environments like 3m, 3s5z, and 8m.
+However, we found that every single method solved these environments, so they did not constitute a suitable benchmark.
+Consequently, we switched to a more difficult environment to produce more interesting results.